Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 ## Comparing averages, files by files

-With the data hand, we can compute the average compilation by files, and by stage of the OCaml compiler pipeline.
+With the data at hand, we can compute the average compilation by files, and by stage of the OCaml compiler pipeline.
-In our case, we are mostly interested in the typechecking stage, and global compilation time, since #10337 should only alters the typechecking times.
+In our case, we are mostly interested in the typechecking stage, and global compilation time, since #10337 should only alter the time spent on typechecking.
 It is therefore useful to split the compilation time into `typechecking + other=total`.
 Then for each files in the 15 packages above, we can can compute the average time for each of those stages and the relative change of average compilation time: `time after/time before`.

 Rendering those relative changes for the typechecking time, file by file (with the corresponding 90% confidence interval) yields

 ![Relative change in average typechecking time by files](mean_ratio.svg)